idfive/UniCal/README.md

 * Markdown filter (https://www.drupal.org/project/markdown): When enabled, this module displays the UniCal project's README.md Help will be rendered with markdown, on the help page.
+* UniCal Styles (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites

 INSTALLATION
 ------------